Systems engineering: Education

-Both of these patterns strive to educate the systems engineer who is able to oversee interdisciplinary projects with the depth required of a core-engineer.
+Both of these patterns strive to educate the systems engineer who is able to oversee interdisciplinary projects with the depth required of a core engineer.

 Systems engineering topics

 Systems engineering tools are strategies, procedures, and techniques that aid in performing systems engineering on a project or product.
-The purpose of these tools vary from database management, graphical browsing, simulation, and reasoning, to document production, neutral import/export and more.
+The purpose of these tools varies from database management, graphical browsing, simulation, and reasoning, to document production, neutral import/export, and more.

 System

 There are many definitions of what a system is in the field of systems engineering.
 Below are a few authoritative definitions: